andrew/ultimate-awesome/README.md

 - [Awesome-iOS-Twitter](https://github.com/carolanitz/Awesome-iOS-Twitter) - A curated list of awesome iOS Twitter accounts.
 - [awesome-neo](https://github.com/CityOfZion/awesome-neo) - Resources for working with the NEO blockchain.
 - [awesome-document-similarity](https://github.com/malteos/awesome-document-similarity) - A curated list of resources on document similarity measures (papers, tutorials, code, .).
-- [fucking-the-book-of-secret-knowledge](https://github.com/Correia-jpv/fucking-the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
-With repository stars⭐ and forks🍴.
 - [Awesome-LLM](https://github.com/MLNLP-World/Awesome-LLM) - This project collects awesome resources (e.g., papers, open-source models) for large language model (LLM).
 - [awesome-pentest](https://github.com/muhammd/awesome-pentest) - Awesome Penetration Testing   A collection of awesome penetration testing resources.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .